rectangletangle/jSave/README.md

 ## Usage:
 This demo rotates through the colors red, blue, and green using `localStorage` for persistence.
-If that doesn't work it gracefully falls back to using cookies for persistence.
+If that doesn't work, it gracefully falls back to using cookies for persistence.
+Although only strings are stored in this demo, any JSON compatible object can be stored.
+The calls to `JSON.parse` and `JSON.stringify` are done automatically.

 ```html
 <!doctype html>